Comparisons8 min read

 What the Research Says

-The key finding: prompt engineering and contextual metadata have a larger impact on accuracy than model choice.
-This is why BasedHealth's 5-step reasoning approach outperforms apps using newer models with basic prompts.
+The key finding across the field: prompt engineering and contextual metadata have a larger impact on accuracy than model choice alone.
+This is why BasedHealth's 5-step reasoning approach is designed to outperform apps using newer base models with basic prompts.
+It's also why "we use GPT-5" or "we use the latest model" is not the end of the argument — how you prompt matters more than which API you call.

-SnapCalorie, which uses iPhone LiDAR sensors for 3D volume estimation, achieves approximately 15% error — but only works on iPhone Pro models.
-BasedHealth's approach works on every phone and targets similar accuracy through AI reasoning rather than hardware.
+LiDAR-based approaches (SnapCalorie on iPhone Pro models) use hardware depth sensing for 3D volume estimation and can achieve lower error rates, but only on iPhone Pro devices with a working LiDAR sensor.
+BasedHealth's approach works on every iPhone and every Android device we launch on, targeting similar accuracy through AI reasoning rather than dedicated hardware.

 The Bottom Line